IsaakBerg/grasshopper-primer/en/1-foundations/1-1/2_the-grasshopper-ui.md

 easily be checked or switched instantly during a drag-and-drop operation.
 Merely hover on the top-left canvas corner while dragging the appropriate file or files to peel back the canvas and check or switch modes by mouse hover.
-There is no need to click the mouse on an icon to switch modes, just "fly-by", so that the drag, the drop and any mode-switches can all be done with one-hand.
+There is no need to click the mouse on an icon to switch modes, just "fly-by".
-The drop-mode selector includes initialized labels with each icon which also provide dynamic (mid-drag) mode switching via the corresponding keyboard tap.
+This facilitates simple last-minute drop-mode changes during the drag and drop.
+The drop-mode selector also shows icons with each mode's initial, a strong hint on the best way to mode-switch: tap the initial of the target mode mid-drag.

 Here are the five modes to choose from for the action you want Grasshopper to take in response to dragging-and-dropping appropriate files onto the canvas: